syl20bnr/spacemacs/doc/DOCUMENTATION.md

 ‘iso8859-1’.
 The value should be a string or a symbol.
 - `:script` The script that the font must support (a symbol).

-The special property `:powerline-offset` is `Spacemacs` specific and it is for quick tweaking of the mode-line height in order to avoid crappy rendering of the separators like on the following screenshot (in this extreme case bump the offset to `+8` or more but most of the time `2` or `4` is alright).
+The special property `:powerline-scale` is `Spacemacs` specific and it is for quick tweaking of the mode-line height in order to avoid crappy rendering of the separators like on the following screenshot (default value is 1.1).

 _Ugly separators_